knuxify/epaper-information-display/README.md

 Dependencies from the requirements.txt file, plus [raspi-uart-waveshare](https://github.com/jarret/raspi-uart-waveshare) and ``fortune``.

+Note for Raspberry Pi 4 users: the raspi-uart-waveshare library hardcodes the serial path to the one used on the Pi 3 and 2, you'll need to open the epaper.py file and replace it with ``/dev/ttyS0``.

 You might need to change the keyboard input path, by default it's hardcoded to ``/dev/input/event0``.

 Display 2 has a hardcoded segment that checks my homeserver, you might want to get rid of it.

+## Usage

+Run ``./info.py``.

+Press the left and right arrow keys to change between displays ("slides").
+Press Enter to reload the current display.

+Press up to toggle pausing the autoadvance (normally the display switches to the next one every 20 seconds).
+A small pause icon will show up in the bottom right corner. **Note that pausing will reload the current display** due to the way the pause function works, so if you want to pause to save some information on screen, you're out of luck.
+(I might rewrite it to save the existing information when toggling at some point, though.)

 ## Adding a new display